 Your employer must not subject you to a 'detriment', for example, denying you a pay rise because you opted out of Sunday working.
 Dismissal because you opted out of Sunday working will be automatically unfair.

 The Enterprise Act 2016 contained some changes to the rules on opting out of Sunday working. in the retail sector.
 These changes were supposed to make it a little easier for shopworkers to opt out of working on Sundays.
-However to date, these changes have not been brought into force by the current government and there is no date scheduled for their implementation.
+However, these changes have not been brought into law and there is no date scheduled to do this.